2026 Level 3 Fitness Standards: Martial Excellence

 Points of Performance

-Again, a complete repetition consists of power cleaning the barbell from the floor, performing a strict single repetition of the overhead press, lowering the weight back to the chest, and reversing it back down to the floor.
+A complete repetition consists of power cleaning the barbell from the floor, getting the bar overhead and locked out, lowering the weight back to the chest, and reversing it back down to the floor.

 Points of Performance